SRechenberger/toki_pona_dictionary/README.md

 ## The Dictionary
 The dictionary is written off the book, except for very slight changes.
-E.g.: if there is a list of verbs, every one is initiated with *to* instead of just the first one.
+E.g.: if there is a list of verbs, every one is initiated with *to* instead of just the first one:
   ```
   jo
     VERB to have, carry, contain, hold